Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-zookeeper/zookeeper-schema.md

 ## /log

 Log of latest actions with table.
-Used mostly for debug purposes.

 Related settings:

 ```sql